Ghost Stories Live 2014

 Ghost Stories Live 2014 is the fourth live album by British rock band Coldplay.
 It was released on 24 November 2014 by Parlophone in the United Kingdom, featuring live recordings of their sixth studio album, Ghost Stories.
 A concert film made from their shows at Sony Pictures Studios in Culver City were included in the package as well.

 Some of the footage was broadcast on NBC, but replacing three songs from its namesake album with hits like "Clocks", "Viva la Vida" and "Paradise".
 Direction for the film was handled by Paul Dugdale.
 Coldplay used 360-degree stage and relied on overhead panels in the venue for visuals.
 It received a Best Music Film nomination at the 57th Annual Grammy Awards.

 Recording

 "Always in My Head", "Midnight" and "A Sky Full of Stars" were recorded on 1–2 July 2014 at the Royal Albert Hall, London.
 "Magic" and "True Love" were recorded on 19 June 2014 at Enmore Theatre, Sydney.

 "Ink" was recorded on 28 May 2014 at Paris Casino, Paris.
 "Another's Arms" was recorded on 5 May 2014 at Beacon Theatre, New York City.
 "Oceans" was recorded on 25 April at E-Werk, Cologne.
 "O" was recorded on 19 May 2014 at Royce Hall, Los Angeles.

+Commercial performance

+Ghost Stories Live 2014 debuted at number 93 on the US Billboard 200, with 11,205 copies sold.